HSUCHING/yuma.min.js/test-checklist.md

    * Edit the annotation: change text AND bounding box size/location -> Click OK and confirm it works as intended
 4. Create a second annotation that covers the first.
 Make sure the first remains clickable.

+Compile the project and repeat all tests outside of hosted mode.

 # OpenLayers Annotation

 Repeat all the steps for image annotation (4 times for different replies/server-mode configurations)